canonical/tdx/README.md

 registers for each TD by the TDX module).
 These RTMR values are computed from the digests of the entries of the TD boot event log.

-If you want to inspect the event log and RTMR values, you can use the program `tdevenlog` available in the guest.
+If you want to inspect the event log and RTMR values, you can use the program `tdeventlog` available in the guest.
-And furthermore, too see how the boot chain can impact the contents and the size of the boot event log, please take a look at the [boot methods section](guest-tools/direct-boot/README.md).
+And furthermore, to see how the boot chain can impact the contents and the size of the boot event log, please take a look at the [boot methods section](guest-tools/direct-boot/README.md).

 <a id="build-packages-from-source"></a>